 Did you know that at one time Lancashire was considered to be the third most haunted area in the whole of the United Kingdom?
 There are so many reportedly haunted buildings and such a rich history that it is no surprise really that the area is something of a hub for paranormal tales.

-Let’s take a look at 7 of the most haunted places in Lancashire:
+Let’s take a look at the 7 most haunted places in Lancashire!

 Sightings have been reported by guests and staff who have seen Lucette in various different spots around the hotel.
 She is often spotted in photographs that guests have taken and one guest even claims to have woken to find Lucette sitting at the end of the bed!

 Preston’s Samlesbury Hall is another stop that is a must-see on any tour of haunted Lancashire!
 This historic home has a history that is packed full of witchcraft, mystery and intrigue!

 The house was built in 1325 by Gilbert de Southworth and served as the family’s primary residence until the beginning of the 1600s.
 It has served a number of different purposes over the years including a spell as a boarding school for girls in 1850.

 At least one death has occurred on the property when one of the owners shot himself over money worries and the building certainly has at least a couple of ghostly presences hanging around!